Skip to content

 });

-This does not help because a Promise is somehow faster on its own.
-The win is that the main thread no longer needs to stop and materialize the payload before handing it to Knitting.
+The promise isn’t faster on its own — the win is that the request thread never stops to materialize the body before handing it to Knitting:

-• c.req.arrayBuffer() already returns a promise, so forwarding it directly avoids one extra await step in the route handler.
+• c.req.arrayBuffer() already returns a promise, so forwarding it skips an await in the handler.

-• If the worker task accepts ArrayBuffer and does UTF-8 decode / JSON parsing inside the task, that decode/parse work moves off the request thread.
+• UTF-8 decode / JSON parsing happens in the worker, not on the request thread.

 app.post("/upload", async (c) => {